-No one can argue.
-It is the final, most important command Jesus ever gave us.
+No one can argue its importance.
+It is the final command Jesus gave us.
 Yet half of the people in American churches can’t say what it is or even select it from a list of verses.

 How can this be, and what does this mean for Christianity in America?